TypeStrong/dts-bundle/README.md

 3) Run `dts-bundle`

-Let's assume the project is called `cool-project` main module is `build/index.js` with a `build/index.d.ts`:
+Let's assume the project is called `cool-project` and the main module is `build/index.js` with a `build/index.d.ts`:

 ````js
 var dts = require('dts-bundle');